melukl, v.t.transport; move (residence, etc.); hit; hit or smash into or against.

 More Examples:

-> What is your uncle's name?
+> What's your grandmother's name?

 > Names of the cooks at this school.